Survival of one dimensional renewal contact process: Introduction

-In \cite{Harris2} the classical contact process was alternatively defined using a percolation structure, known as \textit{graphical representation}, in terms of a system of infinitely many independent Poisson point processes.
-This is a very useful tool to prove important properties of the process. {\green It} was exploited in \cite{FMMV1, FMV2} adapted to the RCP($\mu$) and also in the more recent \cite{FMUV,HUVV} for more general percolation structures, replacing Poisson point processes with more general point processes.
-The graphical construction will be used during the proofs presented in this paper.
-Among the main questions of interest regarding the RCP($\mu$) we want to better understand the survival and extinction of the infection depending on the parameter $\lambda$ and the distribution $\mu$.
-In this direction, given $\mu$, the critical parameter for the RCP($\mu$) is defined as
+Among the main questions of interest regarding RCP($\mu$) we want to better understand the survival and extinction of the infection depending on the parameter $\lambda$ and the distribution $\mu$.
+In this direction, given $\mu$, the critical parameter for RCP($\mu$) is defined as